 NEO Bankside comprises 217 luxurious apartments in four hexagon-shaped pavilions ranging from 12 to 24 storeys.
 The apartments range from studios to three-bedroom apartments and penthouses with spectacular views of the City and St Paul’s Cathedral.

-Finished to the highest specification: at the north and south ends of each building are Winter Gardens which acts as either an enclosed terrace or an addition to the internal living space.
-The ground floor is occupied by upmarket retail facilities such as restaurants, cafes and a grocery store.
+Finished to the highest specification: at the north and south ends of each building are Winter Gardens which act as either an enclosed terrace or an addition to the internal living space.
+The ground floor is occupied by upmarket retail facilities such as restaurants, cafes, and a grocery store.

 NEO Bankside not only has fabulous amenities but it is also close by to Blackfriars Station with its river-spanning train platform, and the Millennium footbridge, that points the way to St Paul's Cathedral, as well as tube and overground train links from Southwark, Waterloo and London Bridge stations.

 The days when the south side of the River Thames sat in the shadow of the Square Mile are well and truly over.
 Not only has the Southbank become the cultural lynchpin of modern London, but it also now has the infrastructure to match its influence.